Lumaeris/scoop-bucket/README.md

 How do I install these manifests?
 ---------------------------------

-To add this bucket, run `scoop bucket add dsrev https://github.com/Lumaeris/scoop-bucket`.
+To add this bucket, run `scoop bucket add lumaeris https://github.com/Lumaeris/scoop-bucket`.
 To install, do `scoop install <manifest>`.

 How do I contribute new manifests?
 ----------------------------------